Oro (Street Fighter): Conception and development

 During the development of Street Fighter III: New Generation, the character that became Oro was originally planned to be a Brazilian Jiu Jitsu fighter, inspired by the Gracie family.
 As development progressed, they looked over previously suggested designs.
 Of these designs, Oro's stood out to the sprite art team pushing, who wanted to see the character in motion.
-The design was overseen by Yūji Imamura, who had previous worked as a graphics designer on Capcom's Darkstalkers series.
+The design was overseen by Yūji Imamura, who had previously worked as a graphics designer on Capcom's Darkstalkers series.

 Producer Tomoshi Sadamoto was unsure of how well Oro alongside fellow character Necro would go over with audiences so he helped oversee the characters' development directly, stating in an interview he formed an attachment to them along the way.
 The North American branch of Capcom however reacted more negatively upon seeing the new characters, with developer Chris Tang stating his reaction to Oro was to wonder if something terrible had happened, more specifically if everyone behind the development of Street Fighter II had been fired.